amsgwbootcamp/TeamGenerator/README.md

 The project must generate a `team.html` page in the `output` directory, that displays a nicely formatted team roster.
 Each team member should display the following in no particular order:

   * Name
   * Role
   * ID
   * Role-specific property (School, link to GitHub profile, or office number)

-## Bonus

-* Use validation to ensure that the information provided is in the proper expected format.

-* Add the application to your portfolio.

-## Commit Early and Often

-One of the most important skills to master as a web developer is version control.
-Building the habit of committing via Git is important for two reasons:

-* Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-* Your commit history allows you to revert your codebase in the event that you need to return to a previous state.

-Follow these guidelines for committing:

-* Make single-purpose commits for related changes to ensure a clean, manageable history.
-If you are fixing two issues, make two commits.

-* Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.

-* Don't commit half-done work, for the sake of your collaborators (and your future self!).

-* Test your application before you commit to ensure functionality at every step in the development process.

-We would like you to have well over 200 commits by graduation, so commit early and often!

 ## Submission on BCS